Top of Page

 Section 7-13

-In addition to the foregoing, the Board hereby delegates the following specific authority to the following Officers or their respective designees with respect to making and executing certain agreements, which authority may be exercised without prior Board action or approval.
+In addition to the foregoing, the Board hereby delegates the following specific authority to the Chief Executive Officer and the following Officers or their respective designees as the Chief Executive Officer’s designees with respect to making and executing certain agreements, which authority may be exercised without prior Board action or approval.
 This authority includes the authority to approve payments and ratify agreements within the scope of the authority delegated in this section.
 All authority exercised by the Officers pursuant to this Rule shall be reported to the Board on a monthly basis.

 • The Chief Executive Officer has the authority to authorize and execute the following:

-• Any and all intergovernmental agreements and other miscellaneous types of agreements that have no financial impact on the Board, subject to approval as to legal form by the General Counsel; and
+• Any and all intergovernmental agreements that have no cost to the Board, and other miscellaneous types of agreements that have no cost to the Board, subject to approval as to legal form by the General Counsel; and

-• Education-related agreements enumerated in section 7-4 (c) and (d) and 7-6 (d) (i) and (ii) up to $150,000 per provider/institution, subject to approval as to legal form by the General Counsel.
+• Education-related agreements enumerated in Section 7-4 (c) and (d) and Section 7-6 (d) (i) and (ii) up to $500,000 per provider/institution, per year, subject to approval as to legal form by the General Counsel.

 • The Chief Operations Officer has the authority to authorize and execute the following:

-• Any and all real property leases/licenses where the Board is the landlord/licensor, with a term of less than ten (10) years, regardless of the dollar amount, subject to approval as to legal form by the General Counsel (except for leases/licenses with Charter Schools, which require prior Board approval); provided, however that the Chief Operations Officer may authorize and execute such leases/licenses with no further approval from the General Counsel when using the form agreement established by the Law Department with no modifications thereto other than to include business terms.
-Further, the Chief Operations Officer has the authority to authorize and execute all real property leases/licenses (including those with indemnification provisions) where the Board is the tenant/licensee, the term is less than ten (10) years and the dollar amount for the term of the lease/license is $75,000 or under, subject to approval as to legal form by the General Counsel.
+• Any and all real property leases/licenses where the Board is the landlord/licensor, with a term not to exceed ten (10) years, regardless of the dollar amount, subject to approval as to legal form by the General Counsel (except for leases/licenses with Charter Schools, which require prior Board approval); provided, however that the Chief Operations Officer may authorize and execute such leases/licenses with no further approval from the General Counsel when using the form agreement established by the Law Department with no modifications thereto other than to include business terms.
+Further, the Chief Operations Officer has the authority to authorize and execute all real property leases/licenses (including those with indemnification provisions) where the Board is the tenant/licensee, the term not to exceed ten (10) years and the dollar amount for the term of the lease/license is $250,000 or under, subject to approval as to legal form by the General Counsel.
 Further, the Chief Operations Officer has the authority to authorize and execute any and all agreements and documents to grant the Board access or right of entry to property including those with indemnification provisions.

 • Agreements or documents for the sale, disposition, transfer, donation or auctioning of Board assets, subject to approval as to legal form by the General Counsel, and provided that the compensation to be paid to a third party for these services shall be payable or deductible from the proceeds.
 The Chief Operations Officer shall also have the authority to approve the transfer of school assets to other schools (including charter schools).
 Board assets mean those goods which are tangible, non-real estate properties.
 The sale, disposition, transfer, donation and auctioning of Board assets with an original purchase price or fair market value of $5,000 or more that were purchased with funds from the Illinois State Board of Education shall be subject to the approval of Corporate Accounting.
 The Chief Operations Officer shall report to the Board on an annual basis all assets sold, transferred, donated, or otherwise disposed under the delegation of authority herein.